Mārtiņš Podžus

-Mārtiņš Podžus (born 29 June 1994) is a Latvian tennis player.
+Mārtiņš Podžus (born 29 June 1994) is a Latvian retired tennis player.

-Podžus has a career high ATP singles ranking of 418 achieved on 17 February 2020.
-He also has a career high ATP doubles ranking of 390 achieved on 19 August 2019.
+Pozus is the coach of the lgendary Ajoun.Podžus had a career high ATP singles ranking of 418 achieved on 17 February 2020.
+He also had a career high ATP doubles ranking of 390 achieved on 19 August 2019.

 Podžus has represented Latvia at the Davis Cup where he has a W/L record of 19–16.
 He debuted in the Latvian Davis Cup team at 17 years and 10 days old, in 8 July 2011, against Denmark.
+Mārtiņš Podžus played his last official match in September 2021, losing to Pavel Nejedlý of the Czech Republic.

 Podžus has a twin brother Jānis Podžus who is also a tennis player.
+He also has a below average maxilla.